paidy/interview/Forex-UI.md

 ## How to submit?
 You can do this however you see fit - you can email us a tarball, a pointer to download your code from somewhere or just a link to a source control repository.
 Make sure your submission includes a small **README**, documenting any assumptions, simplifications and/or choices you made, as well as a short description of how to run the code and/or tests.
 Finally, to help us review your code, please split your commit history in sensible chunks (at least separate the initial provided code from your personal additions).

-# An in-browser Forex rates
+# An in-browser Forex rates SPA

 Build a Single Page Application displaying Forex rates information which you get through an api.